 - Dependent Care FSA: This program allows employees to allocate pre-tax dollars up to a limit to use on eligible dependent care expenses.
 You are typically not allowed to rollover any unused funds to the next year, so you do not want to overfund these accounts.

 - Disability Insurance: Both short-term and long-term disability plans are typically offered by employers.
 Research the terms of your firm’s disability plan so that you can understand what percentage of your salary is replaced in the event of a long-term or short-term disability.
 You will also want to understand if you or your employer pays the policy premiums, as that impacts the taxability of benefits received under the plan.
-If you pay the policy premium, in the event of a disability, the benefits received under the plan will not be subject to income taxes.
+If you pay the policy premium with after-tax dollars, in the event of a disability, the benefits received under the plan will not be subject to income taxes.
 If the policy offered by your employer does not provide adequate coverage, you can work with an insurance agent to obtain a private disability policy to make up for the shortfall.

 With identity theft on the rise, we recommend that each individual pull a credit report and carefully review for any suspicious activity.
 If you have not done so already, consider freezing your credit.
 You can take this action on the Equifax, Experian, and TransUnion websites directly.
 Children can also be targets of identity theft.
 As the guardian of a minor child, you can freeze your child’s credit on their behalf.
-Each of the three major credit rating agencies have instructions on how to place a credit freeze on behalf of a minor child.
+Each of the three major credit rating agencies has instructions on how to place a credit freeze on behalf of a minor child.
 If you do freeze your credit, you will need to contact the agencies to temporarily lift the freeze before applying for additional credit.

 Learn More: “Identity Theft: What You Don’t Know Can Harm You”